-When you think about it, then it should be a no brainer for companies to do everything in their power to retain the customers they have.
+It should be a no brainer for companies to do everything in their power to retain the customers they have.
 However, on many occasions, I’ve despaired at how some companies seem hell bent on doing exactly the opposite.
 It can be up to 7 times more expensive to get a new customer than retain an existing one so why then, is that such a difficult thing to do?

 The customer may not always be right but the satisfaction of the customer should still always be top of a company’s agenda.
-According to Internet research, companies who do strive to make customer service a priority make about 60% more in profit.
+According to Internet research, companies who do strive to make Customer Service a priority make about 60% more in profit.
 Surely definitely worth a shot then?

 Through social media, the world has in many ways become impersonal and it’s more difficult than ever to try to ensure that customers do feel appreciated and value.
 In some companies, you have to wade through five tiers of management and be passed from pillar to post until you finally find someone who can even start to deal with the issue you have raised and even then, you’ll be lucky if it is resolved before you’re cut off and then have to go through the whole saga again with customer service agent number 2, 3,4 and then 5.